-On 25 June 2013, Highness (HH) Sheikh Tamim bin Khalifa Al Thani became the Emir of Qatar after his father, HH Sheikh Hamad bin Khalifa Al Thani, abdicated.
+On 25 June 2013, His Highness (HH) Sheikh Tamim bin Khalifa Al Thani became the Emir of Qatar after his father, HH Sheikh Hamad bin Khalifa Al Thani, abdicated.
 The most important positions in Qatar are held by the members of the Al Thani family and their close confidants.

 Qatar was a founding member of the Gulf Cooperation Council (GCC) and is a member of the Organization of the Petroleum Exporting Countries (OPEC), the Arab League and the Organization of Islamic Cooperation.
 It joined the United Nations in 1971 and the World Trade Organisation (WTO) in 1996.
 In June 2017, Saudi Arabia, UAE, Bahrain and Egypt cut diplomatic ties with Qatar.

 Australia enjoys a friendly and fast developing bilateral relationship with Qatar underpinned by commercial ties and complementarities between the two countries, notably in food supply and education.
-Aviation links have expanded significantly since 2011, with 14 Qatar Airways direct flights into Melbourne and Perth per week.
+Qatar opened an Embassy in Canberra in early 2012, and Australia opened the Embassy in Doha in late 2016.

 Economic diversification has emerged as a high priority in Qatar.
-Major infrastructure investments are planned for the 2022 FIFA World Cup and to achieve Qatar’s National Vision 2030, with these two drivers estimated to be worth $285 billion in Government spending.
+Major infrastructure investments are planned for the 2022 FIFA World Cup and to achieve Qatar’s National Vision 2030, with these two drivers estimated to be worth $285 billion in government spending.

 Trade and Investment

 Australia’s goods trade with Qatar was $947 million in 2016-17 and services trade was $823 million.
 Australian goods exports totaled $572 million, an increase of approximately 4.8 per cent from the previous financial year.
 Exports are dominated by aluminium ores, meat, and live animals.
 Imports from Qatar are almost entirely fertilisers and LNG products.